teranasoras/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
+Support your answer with concepts introduced in class and from your personal research on the web. react is a library that allows elements on the page to be changed without the entire page having to be reloaded.
 1. Describe component state.
+a component state is basically setting up a variable along with a function that changes that variable whenever it is called.
 1. Describe props.
+  props are essentially like arguments to a function.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

-You are expected to be able to answer questions in these areas.
+1. What are side effects, and how do you  sync effects in a React component to changes of certain state or props? side effects would be any effect other than the main effect in the return statement You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions